Cover Letters

 • Check your spelling and get someone else to read it over.

 • Check that it says clearly what you want it to say.
-Are there any sections that are hard to read or follow?
+Are there any sections that are hard to read, overly long sentences?
 If yes, try to simplify the language, avoid jargon, use shorter sentences or take out that section completely.

 • Make the letter different each time.
 If you insert another company name, does the letter still read the same?
-If so, try to tailor your cover letter more.
+If so, tailor it more specifically to the firm - you may need to do further research

 • Don’t start every sentence with “I”.